Automattic/wp-calypso/docs/translation-chunks.md

 Build script can be run with `yarn run build-languages` and it will basically execute `bin/build-languages.js`, but it would only work if both `calypso-strings.pot` or `chunks-map.{BROWSERSLIST_ENV}.json` exist in the root of the project.

-To ensure you have the required files, you need to build or run development environment with either `BUILD_TRANSLATION_CHUNKS=true yarn run build` / `ENABLE_FEATURES=use-translation-chunks yarn run build` or `BUILD_TRANSLATION_CHUNKS=true yarn run start` / `ENABLE_FEATURES=use-translation-chunks yarn run start` respectively.
+To ensure you have the required files, you need to build or run a development environment with either `BUILD_TRANSLATION_CHUNKS=true yarn run build` / `ENABLE_FEATURES=use-translation-chunks yarn run build` or `BUILD_TRANSLATION_CHUNKS=true yarn run start` / `ENABLE_FEATURES=use-translation-chunks yarn run start` respectively.

 #### Build Script Steps